adityakavuluri/bbms/README.md

-##This is the front end on React js
+## This is the front end on React js for BBMS - Blood Bank Management System
 ## Backend Available at
 - https://github.com/adityakavuluri/bbmsBackend